 The Bimota DB1 was a double dose of Italiana.
 It was the first Bimota to feature a Ducati engine.
-As such, the DB1 combined a deliciously torquey powerplant with the kind of looks that could only have been fashioned in Rimini.
-Unsurprisingly, then, the DB1 was a Bimota best-seller.
-It came at a critical juncture for the style-obsessed Italian marque.
-'Arty' to its core, business was never Bimota's strong suit.
-Prior to the '86 release of the DB1, financially, the firm was in decline.
-But, with its long list of virtues - and a reasonable price-tag attached - the DB1 stopped, and then reversed, the downward spiral.
+So, the DB1 combined a deliciously torquey powerplant with the kind of looks that could only have been modelled in Italy.
+Bimota was based in Rimini.
+Unsurprisingly, then, the DB1 sold well.
+It came at a critical juncture for the stylish Italian specials builder.
+Design-driven to its core, business was never Bimota\’s strong suit.
+Indeed – prior to the DB1\’s \’86 release – the firm was in financial decline.
+Thanks to the new bike, though, Bimota\’s downward spiral was stemmed – and even reversed.
+Crucially – along with its long list of virtues – the DB1 was reasonably priced.

-The Ducati factor in the DB1 was a desmo V-twin.
-A sohc 90° affair, it made 76bhp.
-Designed more for mid-range grunt than throttle-to-the-stop velocity, Ducati's output gave a top speed of 130mph.
-If that stat was underwhelming - at least, in superbike terms - the way the DB1 arrived at it was not.
-Suffice to say, acceleration was fierce!
-On top of Ducati's long-stroke motor, the DB1's tech-spec further fueled its fast-revving fire.
+The Ducati factor in the DB1 was its desmo-valved engine.
+A sohc 90° V-twin, the 750cc motor made 76bhp.
+Built more for mid-range grunt than throttle-to-the-stop velocity, top speed for the DB1 was 130mph.
+In superbike terms, that stat was not too much to write home about.
+The way it was reached, however, most certainly was.
+Suffice to say, acceleration was fierce.
+As well as its long-stroke motor, the rest of the DB1\’s tech-spec further fueled its free-revving fire.
 For a start, it weighed a skeletal 354lb.
-As well as that, Federico Martini - Bimota's lead engineer - had blended the bike's fairing, petrol tank and seat unit into a single, streamlined shape.
+Plus, Federico Martini – Bimota\’s lead engineer – blended the fairing, tank and seat into a single, streamlined shape.

-Acrobatic handling was icing on the cake.
+Acrobatic handling was only icing on the DB1 cake.
 Suspension was by Marzocchi.
 Brakes by Brembo.
-Pirelli brought low-profile tyres - on 16″ wheels - to the DB1's bend-swinging party.
-And - especially if you were short of stature - Bimota built the bike to be comfortably compact.
-It is true that - as 750cc machines go - it was not the most blistering bike on the block.
-But, for its overall strengths - and the Italianate cut of its jib - the Bimota DB1 takes its place at the top table of the world's superbikes!
+Pirelli brought low-profile tyres to the DB1\’s bend-swinging party.
+They were fitted to nimble 16″ wheels.
+The whole bike was comfortabe and compact.
+It is true that at peak revs, the new Bimota was not the most blistering bike on the block.
+But, for its overall strengths – and the Italianate cut of its jib – the DB1 takes its place at superbikes\’ top table!